 - spell words accurately within the working vocabulary, and present finished work clearly and attractively, similar in all aspects to that of ‘A’ Level studies

-Cambridge English: Advanced (CAE) is designed to offer a high-level qualification to individuals who wish to use English for professional or study purposes.
+C1 Advanced is designed to offer a high-level qualification to individuals who wish to use English for professional or study purposes.
 It is also designed to encourage the development of the skills required by learners progressing towards scholastic achievement, with emphasis on real-world tasks.

 Learners at this Competent (C1) Level will be able to use language structures with ease and fluency, express opinions and take part in discussions and arguments in a culturally acceptable way.
 They are also aware of the relationship between the language and the culture it exists in, and of the significance of the register used in a broad range of social contexts.

-The CAE course covers all four language skills – listening, speaking, reading and writing in an international, communicative context.
+The C1 Advanced course covers all four language skills – listening, speaking, reading and writing in an international, communicative context.
 At the end of this course, learners are expected to:

 - cope confidently in most situations that would arise in an English-speaking country – socially, professionally and in higher education